fremeric/ARpyBox/README.md

     - Identify the folder “**2_Py-image**”
     - Identify the file “*send_data-image.py*” in the folder “2_Py-image”
     - Execute Python code: “*send_data-image.py*” in Python

-After the first step, the AR image will be displayed in Godot.
+    - After the second step, the AR image will be displayed in Godot.

 ### Part 2: AR on a video
 For this Part2, no need to calibrate the camera as the video is provided (video.avi) as well as the internal camera parameters (cam_distcoef.npy and cam_mint.npy) used for the video.